 Data Center Infrastructure: The Overlooked Cyber-physical Attack Surface Beneath the Cloud

-Data center construction is booming, driven by cloud migration and the surge in AI workloads that demand massive compute power, storage space, network bandwidth — not to mention precise environmental control to ensure uninterrupted uptime.
+Data center construction is booming, driven by cloud migration and a surge in AI workloads that demand enormous compute, storage and network bandwidth, along with the precise environmental control that keeps it all running without interruption.

-Given their business criticality, data centers have become high-value targets for sophisticated cyberattacks.
-But cybersecurity priorities focus on protecting the cloud environments where AI workloads are running and the rows and rows of always-on servers, often tenant-owned but under the data center’s watch.
-Meanwhile, the building management, physical security and OT systems that control power and cooling to keep data centers humming remain a blind spot.
+That business criticality has made data centers high-value targets for sophisticated attackers.
+Yet security attention tends to concentrate on two things: the cloud environments where AI workloads run, and the rows of always-on servers (often tenant-owned, but under the operator’s watch).
+Meanwhile, the building management, physical security and OT systems that deliver power and cooling, the systems that keep a data center alive, remain a blind spot.

-Data center owners and operators face three primary challenges related to this blind spot:
+Data center owners and operators face three primary challenges tied to that blind spot:

-• Little insight into their vast, unprotected OT/IoT attack surface and how to protect it
+• Limited insight into a vast, largely unprotected OT and IoT attack surface, and how to defend it

-• Dependence on a stable energy supply, subject to separate cybersecurity regulations for utilities
+• Dependence on a stable energy supply, which is governed by separate cybersecurity regulations for utilities

-• Designation as critical infrastructure, which imposes strict cyber-physical security requirements
+• Designation as critical infrastructure, which carries strict cyber-physical security requirements

-Here’s how to address the challenges inherent in data center security so you can reduce cyber risk, maintain operational resilience and fulfill uptime guarantees.
+Here’s how to work through each one so you can reduce cyber risk, maintain operational resilience, and actually deliver on your uptime guarantees.

-Large data centers leverage hundreds of cyber-physical systems to monitor and manage everything from heating ventilation to cooling systems to the uninterrupted power supply systems.
-Add to this CCTVs, badge access, fire suppression and other IoT systems found throughout the data center campus.
-These systems are more connected than ever to both IT networks and the internet, often unknowingly and with default credentials unchanged.
-Many of them are managed and maintained remotely by third-party vendors with round-the-clock access.
-Others may not be maintained at all.
+A large data center runs on hundreds of cyber-physical systems governing everything from heating and ventilation to cooling to the uninterruptible power supply.
+From there, layer on the CCTV, badge access, fire suppression and other IoT scattered across the campus.
+These systems are more connected than ever, to IT networks and frequently to the internet, often without anyone realizing it and with default credentials still in place.
+Many are managed remotely by third-party vendors with around-the-clock access.
+Others are barely maintained at all.

 Internet-exposed DCIMs at the Core of Operations

-The data center infrastructure management system (DCIM) integrates IT and facility management systems to monitor power, cooling, server racks and environmental sensors.
-Because it sits in a gray zone, it’s often overlooked – and often exposed to the internet.
+The data center infrastructure management (DCIM) system ties together IT and facility systems to monitor power, cooling, server racks and environmental sensors.
+Because it sits in a gray zone between IT and facilities, it is easy to overlook, and in some cases are even exposed to the internet.
+Research by Cyble in 2022 found 20,000 DCIM tools and applications reachable from the open internet, many still guarded only by default factory passwords.

 Cooling Systems that Maintain Precise Conditions

-Whether related to a cyberattack or malfunction, a cooling system outage would lead to a rapid temperature increase, allowing just 15 or 20 minutes to shut down servers before they’re damaged beyond repair.
+Whether the cause is a cyberattack or a simple malfunction, a cooling outage triggers a rapid temperature climb.
+Operators may have only 15 to 20 minutes to shut servers down before the heat damages them beyond repair.

 Exploitable OT/IoT Devices